 - In the device manager, select the audio driver and click on properties

-- Now in the properties menu, go to driver and select rollback driver option
+- Now in the properties menu, go to driver and select the rollback driver option

-- Now the system will ask for the reason behind rolling back the driver, select any of the reason, and rollback audio driver
+- Now the system will ask for the reason behind rolling back the driver, select any of the reasons, and rollback audio driver

 Reinstall Audio Driver

-- Go back to device manager and click on the uninstall device option
+- Go back to devise manager and click on the uninstall device option

 Restart Audio Services